Brother Retreat 2010

-Each spring, the brothers of Tau Epsilon Phi here at RPI participate in three main events.
+Each spring, the brothers of Tau Epsilon Phi here at RPI participate in three main philanthropy events.

 One of these events is a blood drive.
-The past two years we have co-hosted this event with Pi Beta Phi, and we plan to do so again next year.
+The past two years we have co-hosted this event with Pi Beta Phi sorority, and we plan to do so again next year.

 Every spring RPI holds a Relay for Life event which the brothers of Tau Epsilon Phi proudly participate in.
 Leading up to the event brothers ask for donation from family, friends, and alumni in an effort to raise money for the American Cancer Society.
-Then during the event brothers host an onsite fundraising event in an attempt to raise more funds, this years onsite event is a bake sale.
+Then during the event brothers host an onsite fundraising event in an attempt to raise more funds.
+The last two years' events were bake sales.

 Thanks for your message!
 We will get back to you ASAP!